kernel-community/kernel/docs/module-6/censorship-resistance.md

 Censorship can be more insidious than overt reversions of history though.
 So, we need to develop even clearer **cost models**.
 Proof of Work actually fails to ensure that censorship is not profitable, since if you censor a block you can (i) take all of its transactions for yourself, and (ii) in the long run take its block reward.
 You could potentially solve this using timelock consensus, though this has its own drawbacks and remains largely theoretical.

 Quasi Turing-complete object models (i.e. Ethereum) already provide interesting means of making censorship costly outside the actual consensus mechanism.
 For instance, we prevent the Halting Problem and denial of service attacks by assigning a "gas" cost to each operation and limiting the amount of gas per block to ensure all programs terminate.
-Much Eth2 research is about both [higher fault tolerance](https://vitalik.ca/general/2018/08/07/99_fault_tolerant.html) and stronger censorship resistance based on more complete threat models and cost analysis.
-Such research and implementation intimates why economic engineering is orders of magnitude more effective than legal lip-service.
+Much Eth2 research is about both <a href="https://vitalik.ca/general/2018/08/07/99_fault_tolerant.html" target="_blank">higher fault tolerance</a> and stronger censorship resistance based on more complete threat models and cost analysis.
+Such research and implementation indicates why economic engineering is orders of magnitude more effective than legal lip-service.

 ## Higher Stakes